 ANSWER: The Bible, especially the Old Testament, does have quite a bit to say about debt (or going today what we would call bankrupt).
 It was generally looked upon as being a misfortune, brought on by things such as a bad crop or the death of the family's breadwinner.
 A child of a widow could be sold as a slave to pay what their father owed (2Kings 4:1).
-The debtor himself or his family could be sold, or the one who owed might have to become a slave for a period of time in order to pay back what was lent (see Leviticus 25:39, 47, Isaiah 50:1).
+The person who owed the debt, or his family, could be sold.
+It is also possible the person might have to become a slave for a period of time in order to pay back what was lent (see Leviticus 25:39, 47, Isaiah 50:1).

-Yet on the other hand, God was well aware of poor people who could not pay back money loaned to them.
-The loans they got were really gifts by the creditor to them in their poverty.
+The second principle is that the lender should also be merciful and consider the plight of the person that has to go in debt.
+The Lord is well aware that some poor people will not be able to pay back money loaned to them.
+The loans they get are really gifts by the creditor to aid them in their poverty.
 Notice the law concerning what you owed was completely cancelled every seventh year in a seven-year cycle that lead up to the Jubilee year in the fiftieth year, which is stated in Deuteronomy 15, especially in verses 1 and 2.

 God recognizes how people in poverty can be so buried in debt that they cannot ever be freed by their own efforts.
 Similarly, God freed the slaves every seventh year who had entered slavery (at least often) because they could not pay what they owed.

 In conclusion, please note that it is sometimes hard to determine from the Bible whether debt or bankruptcy is a sin.
 It depends, in part, on the circumstances.
-I would maintain that someone should still try to pay something on what they owe, especially when most credit card bills, etc., are NOT run up to put food on the table and avoid the worst kind of deprivation, which is described in Deuteronomy 15, but for luxuries and "wants," not "needs."
+I would maintain that someone should still try to pay something on what they owe, especially when most credit card bills, etc., are NOT run up to put food on the table and to avoid the worst kind of deprivation (Deuteronomy 15).
+Instead, most debt is for luxuries and "wants," not "needs."
 Owning at least one or two pairs of shoes is a "need" but desiring ten or twenty pairs is obviously a "want."